 However, successful managers have flexibility in style.
 They can shift from a democratic style to a top-down style as need be.
 Different situations demand different management styles.
 Most managers have a default style, but to be effective in multiple situations, you’ll have to be able to make the switch.
-And no matter which management style you choose to adopt, developing a strong set of all-around management skills is critical to success.
+And no matter which management style you choose to adopt, developing a strong set of all-round management skills is critical to success.
 For a quick-start guide on how to become an awesome manager, feel free to download our .

 In this style, the manager tells the employees what to do.
 If the employees fail to fall in line, they face consequences.
 Employees are motivated mostly through fear of discipline.
 The company has specific, clear policies that employees must follow.
 Management isn’t interested in hearing feedback from employees.